12 Incredible Landmarks in Maui, Hawaii to See

 Hana Highway

 Hana Highway, also known as the Road to Hana, is a 64.4-mile-long stretch of highway.
-The route connects Kahului to Hana in east Maui and can be accessed from the North Shore.
+The route connects Kahului to Hana in East Maui and can be accessed from the North Shore.
 Many consider this scenic highway to be one of the best Maui attractions!

 During your journey along the highway, you can enjoy views of beautiful lush rainforests and waterfalls.
 There are also several small villages to visit before you eventually reach Hana.
 Once in Hana, you can explore this remote village, which offers a look at life in Hawaii before mass tourism arrived.